Mixed Breeds

 Bloat is a sudden condition that is not completely understood.
 Simply put, bloat occurs when a dog’s stomach twists and begins filling with gas.
 We do not know exactly why this happens, but it is detrimental for dogs either way.

-Eventually, the dog’s stomach will fill up with so much gas that it puts pressure on the diaphragm.
+Eventually, the dog’s stomach will fill with so much gas that it puts pressure on the diaphragm.
 This causes breathing difficulties.
-As this condition progresses, the pressure will begin cutting off return blood flow to the heart.
+As this condition progresses, the pressure will begin cutting off the return blood flow to the heart.
 Extreme pressure can even cause the tissue to die, which can lead to stomach rupture.

 Surgery is the only treatment for bloat, and it must happen quickly to be effective.
+Bloat can present as abdominal pain, anxiety, looking at the abdomen, stretching, attempting to vomit with no success, drooling, and a distended abdomen.

 Boxador Maintenance